zenml-io/zenml/docs/book/how-to/visualize-artifacts/creating-custom-visualizations.md

 If you want to automatically extract visualizations for all artifacts of a certain data type, you can do so by overriding the `save_visualizations()` method of the corresponding materializer.
 See the [materializer docs page](../handle-data-artifacts/handle-custom-data-types.md#optional-how-to-visualize-the-artifact) for more information on how to create custom materializers that do this.

-Or, see a code example on [GitHub](https://github.com/zenml-io/zenml/blob/main/src/zenml/integrations/huggingface/materializers/huggingface_datasets_materializer.py).
+Or, see a code example on [GitHub](https://github.com/zenml-io/zenml/blob/main/src/zenml/integrations/huggingface/materializers/huggingface_datasets_materializer.py) where we visualize Hugging Face datasets by embedding their preview viewer.

 ## How to think about creating a custom visualization